 Why is it important to know the history of Montenegro?

 The answer could not be easier – history is a way you fall in love with a country.
 It is a first contact, a way to establish a connection of the times passed and understand the profound story it’s telling.

-Montenegro history – the overview
+Montenegro – the history of its name

 The Illyrian and Roman mark on the history of Montenegro

-Zeta as the antecedent of modern Montenegro
+Zeta – the antecedent of modern Montenegro

 The history of Montenegro and its Ottoman chapter